[ Last update 10.19..2008 ]

 is used; so half of it is fake, right?

-On the image, right, note how the pearls in the crown are shaped
+On the image, right, note how the pearls in the crown

 like diamonds instead of being circular.
 The four quarterings also